 Owner, Uzuri* Consulting & Productions

-Luzviminda Uzuri “Lulu” Carpenter (aka Ms. Lulu) is the 8th Grade Language Arts, Social Justice, and Production Teacher along with being the 5th-8th Grade Performance Studies Teacher & Resident Artist.
-She is a performance artist, producer, promoter, consultant, and community organizer and comes to SGS as a cultural worker & cultural strategist who utilizes art and education to prevent violence with youth, young adults, and other marginalized communities.
-She integrates the ideas of somatics (body), voice, art, performance, radio, and media justice through building curriculum and practices to empower students to take ownership and (re)create their image.
-She has worked and performed for over 11 years in Seattle with community organizations, such as Ladies First Project of Communities Against Rape and Abuse (CARA), VoicesRising, Asian Pacific Islander Women and Family Safety Center (now APIChaya), Pinay sa Seattle (now GABRIELA-Seattle).
+Luzviminda Uzuri “Lulu” Carpenter (aka Ms. Lulu) is the 5th-8th Grade Performance & Media Arts Teacher, 8th Grade Production Teacher, and 8th Grade Advisor.
+She is a performance artist, radio host, producer, promoter, consultant, and community organizer and came to SGS as a cultural worker & cultural strategist who utilizes art and education to prevent violence with youth, young adults, and other marginalized communities.
+Currently, she is working on a storytelling project and educational institute with Alphabet Alliance of Color (AAoC) which she found in 2017 and supports the allyship among communities of color that identify as Queer and Trans and serves on the Teacher Advisory Board at MoPop Museum.
+She integrates the ideas of somatics (body), voice, art, performance, radio, and media justice through building curriculum and practices to empower students to take ownership and (re)create their image through photography and video.
+She has worked and performed for over 14 years in Seattle with community organizations, such as Ladies First Project of Communities Against Rape and Abuse (CARA), VoicesRising, Asian Pacific Islander Women and Family Safety Center (now APIChaya), Pinay sa Seattle (now GABRIELA-Seattle).
 She was an ambassador for OnTheBoards (OTB), to make connections between community, social justice, and innovative art and performances.
-Ms. Lulu is also a Commissioner with the City of Seattle LGBT Commission and worked as a consultant at organizations such as Roots Young Adult Shelter when she is not performing on stage, on radio, or in a middle school classroom.
+Ms. Lulu has also served as a Commissioner and Co-Chair of the City of Seattle LGBT Commission and worked as a consultant at organizations such as Roots Young Adult Shelter when she was not performing on stage, on radio, or in a middle school classroom.

 Some examples of her local productions and promotions are Hollow Earth Radio (HER) with #LuluNation + Crew, Climbing PoeTree’s “Hurricane Season” (2008),OuterSpaces Tour: Power in the Margins (2012), Annual Women Who Rock Community & (Un) Conference (2011-2015), Complex Movements (2014-2015), Cultural Congress: Arts & Social Change Symposium (2013-2015), HaaayFest (2012-2014), and other one-act plays and featured poetry performances.
 Some examples of media include: PechaKucha Seattle: #BlackLivesMatter “Examining Identity in the 21st Century,” KCTS9 “Speaking History: StoryCorps Visits Seattle,” Women Who Rock Community Archives, World Radio Day, and working on Low Power FM (LPFM) community radios in the Central District & Seattle (Articles: Stranger & Seattle Times).

-Why I love Middle School: Middle school is the place where new empowered images of self can be created to counter what the world and media tells people what gender, race, and all socially constructed identities mean.
-I believe in every generation’s ability to develop new innovative solutions if given tools and permission to push outside of boxes.
+Why I love Middle School?
+Middle school is the place where new empowered images of self can be created to counter what the world and media tells people what gender, race, and all socially constructed identities mean.
+I believe in every generation’s ability to develop new innovative solutions through art and media.